exercism/blog/posts/dig-deeper.md

 ```

 We call each of these an Approach, and each has it's own seperate article explaining it.
-The Dig Deeper page for this exercise explores brings those altogether, and also comes with an article on performance that explores the tradeoffs!
+The Dig Deeper page for this exercise brings those together, and also comes with an article on performance that explores the tradeoffs!

 [👉🏾 Check it out](https://exercism.org/tracks/csharp/exercises/reverse-string/dig_deeper) (you will need to go incognito if you've not solved the exercise yet)